Dreamer009/docker-erlang-otp-elixir-ruby/README.md

 # Updating

-The `build-dockerfile.sh` script updates the contents of the `Dockerfile` by pulling down the latest contents of the `erlang-otp`, `elixir`, and `ruby` dockerfiles and concatting them together.
+This Dockerfile grabs the contents of the `erlang-otp`, `elixir`, and `ruby` dockerfiles from github.
+These should be equivalent to the current `:latest` image.

-This is a manual process and the updated `Dockerfile` will need to be checked in to this repository for docker hub to pickup the changes.
+The build on Docker Hub to automatically re-trigger any time any of the dependant images update.